 You bet!
 First, assemble the pies.
 Then, working in batches so you do not overcrowd the basket of the air fryer, air fry the hand pies for 6-8 minutes at 360°F.

 How to Store Cherry Hand Pies

 These hand pies can be stored at room temperature, covered, for 2-3 days.
 If you are planning to freeze the cherry hand pies, I recommend freezing them before being baked.
 See above about making the hand pies ahead of time.

 Cherry Hand Pies

-- 1 pie crust recipe*, homemade or store-bought
+- 1 homemade pie crust recipe*, or 2 boxes store-bought

 - canola or vegetable oil, for frying